jdchambers/jdchambers/code.md

 HOWEVER, due to the immaturity of the code and some bugs which i haven't tracked down yet, the result is actually slower than without numpy, and also less stable.
 One day, i will fix this!

+Obviously, this version depends on numpy being installed as well as pyglet.*

 See the code:

 [Github Repo](https://github.com/jdchambers/pyboids)